 What Not to Take in Your Carry On Luggage

 Some of us like to pack for every eventuality (raincoat in summer, ski jacket for Thailand…) whereas others pack light as possible, leaving lots of room for souvenirs and duty-free.
+Priorities!

-Carry on luggage is much the same – some of us like to cram in every manner of entertainment, as well as a small picnic (just in case the in-flight meal is ever so slightly late…) whereas other travelers like to go light as a feather.
-Whether you’re a heavyweight packer or not, there are a number of things that you need to consider before you pack your bags.
+Carry on luggage is much the same – some of us like to cram in every manner of entertainment, as well as a small picnic (just in case the in-flight meal is ever so slightly late…) whereas other travelers like to go light as a feather so they don’t feel weighed down.

 The Obvious Things

-Ok, so most of us can remember not to pack any poison, bombs, baseball bats and knives into our carry on bags – frankly, I think that when most people see those things on the prohibited list, they wonder who usually travels with that stuff anyway?
+Ok, so most of us can remember not to pack any poison, bombs, baseball bats and knives into our carry on bags.
+Frankly, I think that when most people see those things on the prohibited list, they wonder who usually travels with that stuff anyway?

 Toiletries are usually the main offender if you don’t have checked luggage: a pair of nail scissors, spray deodorant, lighters, and liquid items over 100ml.
 Little bottles can be deceptive, so always remember to check the label for quantities.

 Obviously, the idea is that you eat it on the plane rather than actually taking it with you to your final destination, but it’s something to bear in mind – a packet of crisps or a breakfast bar might be more sensible than a ham sandwich.

 Inappropriate Reading or Viewing Material